schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dispatcher

-A fancier switchboard operator memorises a folic formula at a bungling ballroom.
+A fancier switchboard operator memorises a folic formulan at a bungling ballroom.

 ## Illustration